paths-erc/sacri-lapides-aegypti/src/content/taposiris/index.md

 zoom: 13
 ---

-## About

 Located 45 km west of Alexandria, the settlement of Taposiris Magna is situated on the northern shore of Lake Mareotide (known today as Mallahet Maryut), on the slopes of the narrow limestone ridge (so called “taenia”), which starts at Canopus and runs along the Mediterranean coast through Alexandria and beyond the lake.
 Thanks to its strategic position Taposiris – called “Magna” to distinguish it from “Parva” at Montazah – was founded in the Early Hellenistic era and flourished until VII c.
 CE.

 After its abandonment the site was not reoccupied, so that archaeological evidences has been well preserved.
 Its key role throughout the centuries is confirmed, among others literary sources, in the _Letter to the Alexandrians_ by emperor Claudius (41 CE), who defines Taposiris the “eisbolè” (gate) of Egypt.
 Along with that of Alexandria, Taposiris’ harbour is the only in Mareotis region with a closed basins, which allowed to monitor and manage maritime traffic.

 The rediscovery of the site in modern times is due to the Egyptian expedition of Napoleon Bonaparte, starting from 1798.
 The remains of the ancient buildings of Taposiris, together with those of Alexandria, were examined by the Napoleonic architects and scholars and then illustrated in the volumes of the _Description de l'Égypte_ (Saint-Genis 1820-30).
-The first archaeological excavations on the site were conducted from 1905 to 1907 by the Italian Evaristo Breccia, director of the Graeco-Roman Museum of Alexandria.
-Unfortunately, the results of his investigations were never published, but his manuscripts, entitled _Contributo sull’esplorazione della Regio Mareotis - Taposiris Magna_, are kept in the archive of the University of Pisa.
+The first archaeological excavations on the site were conducted from 1905 to 1907 by the Italian Evaristo Breccia, director of the Graeco-Roman Museum of Alexandria Unfortunately, the results of his investigations were never published, but his manuscripts, entitled _Contributo sull’esplorazione della Regio Mareotis - Taposiris Magna_, are kept in the archive of the University of Pisa.
 Thirty years after Breccia’s excavations, Achille Adriani, his successor to the direction of the Museum of Alexandria, was involved in the study and restoration of the main preserved ancient monuments (1937-1939).
 The programme of restoration continued from 1945 to 1948 under the direction of Jasper Y. Brinton, President of the Royal Archaeological Society of Alexandria, and then in the Eighties and in the Nineties (1982-84, 1995-97) by the Egyptian Antiquities Organization.
 From 1998 a French mission has started a research and excavation project, also extended to the nearby settlement of Plinthine (about 2 km east of Taposiris) and still ongoing.
 Under the direction of M.-Fr.
 Boussac (1998-2017) and B. Redon (2018-), the French equipe focused both on the lower town of Taposiris, especially on the harbour area (where an American mission led by E.L.
 Ochsenschlager have already carried out soundings in 1975), and on the upper town, on the so called “Breccia terrace” below the Acropolis temple.
 A Hungarian mission, active from 1998 to 2004 (director G. Vörös), has explored the Hellenistic, Roman and Christian phases of the Acropolis’ monuments.
 The excavation by an Egyptian-Dominican team, that came after the Hungarian expedition had stopped digging, have had a great media coverage, even if so far without adequate scientific documentation (Hawass 2008; Hawass, Goddio 2010; Hawass, Martinez 2013).

 The settlement is mentioned in many ancient written sources of different chronology (Strabo, Plutarch, Ptolemy’s Geography, Tabula Peutingeriana, Stadiasmus of the Mediterranean, The History of the Patriarchs of the Coptic Church at Alexandria), with some linguistic variations in the toponym.
 Regarding the ethimology, Plutarch (_De lside et Osiride_, 21) derives the name _Taphosiris_ from _taphos_ (grave) _of Osiris_.
 Also according to this indication, the main Hellenistic sacred building on the Acropolis is traditionally identified with the shrine of Osiris.